Designing a Solar Farm with Artificial Intelligence

 Artificial intelligence (AI) is about to change all that.
-As design is essentially an evolution of solutions, AI techniques such as genetic algorithms (GA) are an excellent fit to the nature of many design problems and can generate a rich variety of competitive solutions in the same way genetics does for biology (no two leaves are exactly the same but they both work well for the plant).
+As design is essentially an evolution of or search for solutions, bio-inspired AI techniques such as genetic algorithms (GA) and particle swarm optimization (PSO) are an excellent fit to the nature of many design problems and can generate a rich variety of competitive solutions in the same way genetics does for biology (no two leaves are exactly the same but they both work well for the plant).
 These powerful tools have the potential to help people learn, design, and discover novel things.
-In this article, we demonstrate how GA can be used to design a photovoltaic (PV) solar farm.
-We first provide a short screencast video in which we used the daily output or profit as the objective function to speed up the animation so that you can get a concrete idea about the evolution of design solutions driven by GA.
-The actual computation was based on using the annual output or profit as the objective function, presented in the text that follows the video.
-Note that the design process was still geared towards a single objective (i.e., the total output in kWh or the total profit in dollars over a given period of time).
-We will address design problems with multiple independent objectives later.
+In this article, I demonstrate how GA and PSO can be used to design a photovoltaic (PV) solar farm.
+As usual, I first provide a short screencast video so that you can get a sense of how AI solves the design challenge step by step (to accelerate the animation, I used the objective function of daily profit to produce the video — the images in this article were actually produced using the more appropriate objective function of yearly profit, though).
+The solar farm in question is from Fitchburg, Massachusetts, USA ( satellite image).

-In GA, the solution depends largely on the choice of the objective function (or the fitness function), which specifies how the goal is formulated and calculated.
-For example, if the goal is to generate as much electricity as possible on a given piece of land without the concern about the cost of the solar panels, a design in which the solar panels are closely packed may be a good choice.
-On the other hand, if the goal is to generate as much electricity as possible from each individual solar panel because of their high price, a design in which rows of solar panels are far away from one another would be a good choice.
-Not surprisingly, in the case shown in the video, a single row of solar panels was found as the best solution.
-Aiming at maximizing the profit, real-world solutions always lie between these two extremes, which is why they must be solved using the principles of engineering design.
-The video above clearly illustrates the design evolution driven by GA in the three cases (the two extremes and an intermediate).
+In AI, the solution depends largely on the choice of the objective function or the fitness function, which specifies how the goal is formulated and calculated.
+For example, if the goal is to generate as much electricity as possible on a given piece of land without any concern to the cost of the solar panels, a design in which the solar panels are closely packed may be a good choice (Figure 1).
+On the other hand, if the goal is to generate as much electricity as possible from each individual solar panel, a design in which rows of solar panels minimize their shadow on one another would be a good choice (Figure 2).
+In the real world, designers aim at maximizing the economic profit (revenue minus cost), resulting in solutions between these two extremes.
+The total revenue is dictated by the generated electricity and the selling price.
+The total cost consists of mortgage, maintenance, rental, and so on, which can be assumed to be proportional to the total number of solar panels.
+The problem is usually solved using the principles of engineering design, which involve balancing competing factors and making trade-offs among them through iterations.

-For the objective function, users can select the total annual output, the average annual output of a solar panel, or the annual profit.
-We chose the annual profit and assumed that the generated electricity would sell for 22.5¢ per kWh (the 2018 average retail price in Massachusetts) and the daily cost of a solar panel (summing up the cost of maintenance, financing, and so on) would be 20¢.
-We don’t know how accurate these ROI parameters are.
-But let’s just go with them for now.
-The annual profit is the total sale revenue minus the total operational cost.
-Qualitatively, we know that a higher electricity price and a lower operational cost would both favor using more solar panels whereas a lower electricity price and a higher operational cost would both favor using less solar panels.
-Finding the sweet spots in the middle requires quantitative analyses and comparisons of many different cases, a repetitive task that can be “outsourced” to AI.
+Other constraints include parameters that may affect the design outcomes, such as economic and financial variables.
+For simplicity, let's assume that the generated electricity can sell for 25¢ per kWh and the daily operational cost of each solar panel is 30¢.
+Qualitatively, a higher electricity price and a lower operational cost favor more solar panels, whereas a lower electricity price and a higher operational cost favor less.
+Finding the sweet spots in the middle requires quantitative analyses and comparisons of many different scenarios, a repetitive and laborious task that can be “outsourced” to AI.